-Mic Drop works with Loopback and should work with other software-based audio devices.
+Mic Drop works with Loopback and other software-based audio devices.

-If you enable a new Loopback device while Mic Drop is running, Mic Drop will need to quickly restart itself to properly work with the Loopback audio device.
-This is very fast and you shouldn’t notice anything, and it only happens when enabling a new Loopback device.
+If you enable a new Loopback device while Mic Drop is running, Mic Drop will restart itself to ensure everything works properly.
+This process is quite quick and you likely won’t notice anything happening at all.

-If you have an unsupported audio device, you can try using Loopback to create an aggregate device that Mic Drop can mute/unmute.
-Some users have let us know that this combo works really well for them, so it’s worth trying if you have an unsupported device. ✨
+If you have an unsupported audio device, you can use Loopback to create an aggregate device that Mic Drop can control.
+Some users have told us this combo works really well, so it’s worth trying if you have an unsupported device. ✨

-- Zoom and Webex don’t monitor the system’s mute status, so their interfaces won’t say that you’re muted.
+- Zoom doesn’t monitor the system’s mute status, so its interfaces won’t say that you’re muted.
 Rest assured that muting works as expected!
 This isn’t something we can control—it’s up to them to respect the system-level mute status.
 Feel free to ignore it, or send them a feature request to let them know you’d appreciate a fix!↩